Image of teens in a locker room, one flexing muscles while making eye contact with other teen

 Body image is how an individual feels about their body.
 Having a healthy body image means an individual accepts what they look like without trying to change their body based on what they or others think they should look like.

-Instead, the Ontario Community Outreach Program for Eating Disorders gives an overview of how schools can effectively address disordered eating by adopting comprehensive, school-wide approaches including:
+The Ontario Community Outreach Program for Eating Disorders gives an overview of how schools can effectively address disordered eating by adopting comprehensive, school-wide approaches including:

 1. “adult influencer training with a focus on self-reflection of personal attitudes towards food, weight and shape, as well as weight bias and weight science literacy